 Data recovery is not only important on a live website.
 It is also important during the preparation time of publishing your content online.
 WordPress, being a popular blogging platform, has lots of built-in features to recover your content during unexpected situation.
 In our earlier article, we have explained autosave and revision features and how to restore content using these features.
 However, with Gutenberg the autosave is changed completely that will spoil the purpose.
 Due to the annoying feature, in this article we will explain how to disable autosave in WordPress Gutenberg editor.
+Also, learn the differences between autosave and revisions in WordPress.

 Why Autosave is Annoying in Gutenberg?